 With most other weight-loss diets, your CCK levels will actually decline.
 This might be one (of many) reasons most diets fail.
 However, after eating keto foods for a minimal time, your CCK levels will rise.
 You simply won’t need to eat as much.

-Now, without further ado, finally, here’s some keto diet foods you can eat without worrying about your health.
+Here’s some foods you can eat on the keto diet without worrying about your health.

 The first group of keto-friendly foods is meat.